modern polish literature

 You see an error in the text - select the fragment and press Ctrl + Enter

-Why would a reader page through a book by a renowned author or an author they have just heard about?
-Is it better to ask what they might find in there?’
 A reader of contemporary Polish literature will probably notice that these books have something in common.
-Many of these books will be imbued with a dense feeling of anxiety: unknown threats seem to be waiting around the corner, and the protagonist is left alone with themselves and the notion of being human, which leads to a certain self-defining that is forced.
-Ecopoetics, which has an important role in the landscape of Polish literature, is now slowly being filled with premonition, and it is not surprising.
-The force of war is crashing its high waves on the friable shores of a world in which people are still suffering from the wounds of the twentieth century.
-A brand new world with new trials hardships that metaphorically appear through the texts fills the shelves of bookstores.
+Many of these books will be imbued with a dense feeling of anxiety.
+Unknown threats seem to be waiting around the corner, and the protagonist is left alone with themselves and the notion of being human, which leads to a certain self-defining that is forced.
+Ecopoetics, which have an important role in the landscape of Polish literature, is now slowly being filled with premonitions.
+It is not surprising.
+The force of war is crashing its high waves on the friable shores of a world where people are still suffering from the wounds of the twentieth century.
+A brand new world with new trials and hardships that metaphorically appear through the texts fills the shelves of bookstores.

-Grzegorz Bogdał, “Idzie tu wielki chłopak”
+Grzegorz Bogdał, “Idzie Tu Wielki Chłopak”

 Wydawnictwo Czarne, Gorlice, 2023, 200 pages

 Contemporary Polish fiction doesn’t lack anxiety, and the proof lies in the books we’d like to discuss here.
 A collection of short stories by Grzegorz Bogdał serves as an example.
 The language of the book is frugal — which isn’t a rare instance — and purposeful, and at times it is even worn.
 It all is meant to create a psychological pressure and an irresistible feeling that we are waiting for something to happen.
-It is a notion of being human, a threat, and an opportunity to look yourself in the eye at the same time.
-The stories flow together, and they have a common atmosphere and protagonists who speak extensively about Poland — in the past and present.
+It is a notion of being human, a threat, and an opportunity to look yourself in the eyes at the same time.
+The stories flow together, and they have a common atmosphere and protagonists who speak extensively about Poland’s past and present.
 There’s also what we often unconsciously look for in literature.
 The text demonstrates the narrator’s struggle with themselves, their weaknesses, their inabilities, and an incomplete personal realization.
 Does this book bring an unknown to us as readers?
 It really does!

 Marta Hermanowicz, “Koniec”